 Skywriters use small airplanes equipped with special smoke machines to fly in special patterns to create written messages visible from the ground.
 The smoke machines usually consist of pressurized containers full of oil.
 At a pilot's command, the machines spray oil onto the plane's hot exhaust system, where it burns quickly and creates clouds of dense white smoke.

 Pilots have to learn how to fly special patterns and work the smoke machine carefully to be able to create their unique messages in the sky.
 From advertisements to marriage proposals, the messages can be practical, personal or just plain silly.

 Skywriting goes way back.
 There are reports of successful skywriters before World War I, possibly as early as 1915.
-Today, skywriters take advantage of satellite navigation to program messages before flight, thereby increasing accuracy.
+Today, skywriters take advantage of satellite to program messages before flight, thereby increasing accuracy.